There are many ways to enjoy the Cambridgeshire countryside.

 To find out about local events and activities go to Cambridgeshire Online Directory

-For a range of County Council promoted walking guides go to Visit Cambridge
+For a range of County Council promoted walking guides go to the Visit Cambridge website

 You can view all the county's rights of way on the following interactive map: